Monroeville, Alabama: Literary fame

 Author Harper Lee was born and raised in Monroeville.
 Her 1960 novel To Kill a Mockingbird, which received the 1961 Pulitzer Prize for Fiction, explored the fictional town of Maycomb, inspired by her hometown.
 Her other novel, Go Set a Watchman, is also set in Maycomb.
 Truman Capote, best known for his novella Breakfast at Tiffany's and his non-fiction novel In Cold Blood, spent part of his childhood in Monroeville.
 Lee and Capote were neighbors and remained close friends into adulthood.
 Capote's early novels, including Other Voices, Other Rooms and The Grass Harp, draw heavily on his childhood in Monroeville.
 Capote has acknowledged being the inspiration for the character of Dill in To Kill a Mockingbird, while Lee in turn was the inspiration for the character of Idabel in Other Voices, Other Rooms.

 Novelist Mark Childress and Cynthia Tucker, syndicated columnist and winner of the 2007 Pulitzer Prize for Commentary, were also born in Monroeville.

+Monroeville also features in NYTimes best-selling book, Just Mercy, by Bryan Stevenson.
+Stevenson points out the irony of Walter McMillian being wrongfully convicted of murder in Monroeville, Harper Lee's hometown.